tgirke/GEN242-2021/content/en/tutorials/linux/linux.md

 * Most common research databases used in bioinformatics are available
 * Support of most common programming languages used in research computing
 * A module system is used to facilitate the management of software tools.
 This includes any number of versions of each software.
-* New software install requests can be sent to support@biocluster.ucr.edu.
+* New software install requests can be sent to support@hpcc.ucr.edu.
 * To use software manged under the module system, users need to learn using some basic commands.
 The most common commands are listed below.

 Print available modules